marcanjoul/marcanjoul/README.md

 - **C & Systems**: data structures, memory management, file I/O

 ### What I’m building right now
-- **Wish Links** – An iOS App built with SwiftUI where tou can create a wishlist of items you want by pasting links from online websites (or enetring data manually) , you also have the ability to share that wishlist with your friends, as well as create a collaborative wishlist!
+- **App Nest** – An iOS app that facilitates the job application tracking process by automatically adding trackings by email parsing, as well as the ability to manually add a past job, or even paste a past email!

 ---